Takazudo/jQuery.LazyJaxDavis/_docsrc/_posts/2012-01-02-lazylinks.md

 ## {{ page.title }}

 With jQuery.LazyJaxDavis, all links and forms invokes ajax instead.
-You can handle them with one specified rule.
+You can handle them with only a few events.
 I call this lazy.

 ### Lazy links

 "Lazy links" mean the anchors which jQuery.LazyJaxDavis hijacks.
 If you use jQuery.LazyJaxDavis, Each normal links' click invokes LazyJaxDavis's navigation behavior.
-LazyJaxDavis observes all links' click using jQuery's delegate.
+LazyJaxDavis observes all links' click using jQuery's event delegation.
 LazyJaxDavis hijacks all links as default.
-You should set `fetchstart` and `fetchsuccess` events to make your site work.
+You should set `fetchstart` and `fetchsuccess` events to make your site works.

 ### No-lazy links

-Even if you want to use jQuery.LazyJaxDavis, you may not want to attach the ajax behavior for some anchors.
+Even if you want to use jQuery.LazyJaxDavis, you may not want to attach its ajax behavior to some anchors.
 For example, the anchors which refer imgs or pdf should not to be handled by jQuery.LazyJaxDavis.
 As default, you can avoid this by attaching `apply-nolazy` to the class attribute of the anchor like below.

 {% highlight html %}
 <a href="somewhere.html" class="apply-nolazy">Let me avoid the lazy thing</a>